citp/privacy-policy-historical/t/th/the/the39clues.com.md

 Personal Information may also include information, such as names and email addresses, that we collect from you about other people when you share content on our Site with someone else, purchase a gift, or create a teacher account for a classroom.

 We may also collect information such as your date of birth and certain demographic information.
-We do not generally treat these as Personal Information except when tied to information such as that listed above.
+We do not generally treat these as Personal Information except when tied to information such as that listed above or as required by law.

-In some cases, information about you or your device, including Personal Information, may be collected on our Site directly by a third party, and is subject to that third party's privacy policy.
+In some cases, information about you or your device, including the information detailed above, may be collected on our Site directly by a third party, and is subject to that third party's privacy policy.
 For example, widgets or other third party tools may be used on our Site to provide services like content sharing, new feeds, comment-filtering, or blog hosting, and our applications may be used through third party platforms.
 See Social Networking below for more information about how we may use third party social networks.

 **_Site Usage Information_**
 When you visit our Site, our servers automatically collect the Internet protocol, or "IP", address associated with your computer, to help us track and resolve issues with Site functionality or administration.
 An IP address is a string of numbers that is usually controlled by a user's Internet service provider, and automatically assigned when a user's computer connects to the Internet.
 In some cases, we may get general geographic location information from your IP address.